bank-vaults/bank-vaults/README.md

 >We take bank-vaults' security and our users' trust very seriously.
 If you believe you have found a security issue in bank-vaults, please contact us at security@banzaicloud.com.

-Bank-Vaults is a core part of the [Banzai Cloud Pipeline](https://banzaicloud.com/), a Cloud Native application and devops platform that natively supports multi- and hybrid-cloud deployments.
+Bank-Vaults is a core part of [Banzai Cloud Pipeline](https://banzaicloud.com/), a Cloud Native application and devops platform that natively supports multi- and hybrid-cloud deployments.
 Check out the developer beta:
 <p align="center">
   <a href="https://beta.banzaicloud.io">
   <img src="https://camo.githubusercontent.com/a487fb3128bcd1ef9fc1bf97ead8d6d6a442049a/68747470733a2f2f62616e7a6169636c6f75642e636f6d2f696d672f7472795f706970656c696e655f627574746f6e2e737667">